This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Moderately portable.
 Some backup software gives you snapshots you can move to servers in different hosting

-environments (e.g., on prem to cloud), but some does not (e.g., cloud provider backups sometimes only work with that
+environments (e.g., on prem to cloud), but some does not (e.g., cloud provider backups sometimes work only with that

 cloud provider).